przemo246/nft-padlock/README.md

 ## Features to be added

 - anniversary withdraw possibility
 - relationship timeline
 - UI / UX improvement
 - auto-update of the NFT image on IPFS basing on relationship length
+- sign in with Ethereum - [login.xyz](https://login.xyz/)